 Photoshop is renowned for allowing artists to create amazing images and graphics with simple (and sometimes complex) techniques.
-You might have noticed, however, that there doesn’t seem to be a readily-available option for creating a bullet point.
+You might have noticed, however, that there doesn’t seem to be a readily available bullet in Photoshop.

 What do you do?

 Hey there!
 I’m Cara and let me put your mind at ease.
-It is possible to create bullet points in Photoshop, though the methods aren’t super obvious.
+It is possible to add bullet points in Photoshop, though the methods aren’t super obvious.

 As with many things in Photoshop, there is more than one way to make a bullet point.
 Let’s look at several and you can choose the one that works for you.

 Note: The screenshots and tutorial below are based on Photoshop CC for Windows.
 If you are using the Mac version, they’ll look slightly different.

 I’ll be honest, this one doesn’t work for me and I have no idea why.
 I’m including this method here because if it works for you, it is definitely the easiest and fastest way to insert bullet points.